More Than Just a Free Newsletter

 There are a couple of significant caveats to this:

-Google for Work Only – You have to be using the paid version of Gmail through Google for Work in order to get a Business Associate Agreement with Google.
+- GSuite Only – You have to be using the paid version of Gmail through GSuite in order to get a Business Associate Agreement with Google.

 It is possible to address concern #2 through informed consent with clients.
 HIPAA values client autonomy, therefore if they ask you to send ePHI through unsecure means, you’re covered.
 (HIPAA doesn’t require it, but I recommend you document this in some way).
 This type of agreement works really well for low risk items like appointment reminders.
 It’s not, however, a great solution for more significant confidential data.
 While you might tell clients simply not to email you in such detail, more and more clients want that convenience.